andrew henderson menu

 Regardless of where and how you pursue second citizenship, you should consider how it could impact your taxes.

 At the same time, simply obtaining a second passport by itself doesn’t solve all your tax problems.
-You cannot be a US citizen or a British citizen living in the UK and claim that because you’re also St. Lucian you’re exempt from tax.
+You cannot be a US citizen, or a British citizen living in the UK, and claim that, because you’re also St Lucian, you’re exempt from tax.

 Each country views you as a citizen of their country.
 They don’t care what other citizenship you have.
 If they allow dual citizenship, it’s really more like they tolerate it.

-The Tax Consequences of Naturalization
+The Tax Consequences of Naturalisation

 This means that you’ll be liable to pay tax in that country for a certain number of years.